Estey: Coaticook takes season opener over Sherbrooke

 CABC Admin

 Coaticook took its first lead of the game in the fourth, scoring a pair of runs and for a 5-3 lead.
-A pesky Sherbrooke team answered in tfifth with three runs and re-claiming the lead.
-The Big Bill took the lead for good in the fifth as it would score for runs in that frame to tale a 9-6 lead.
+A pesky Sherbrooke team answered in fifth with three runs to re-claim the lead.
+The Big Bill took the lead for good in the fifth as it would score four runs in that frame to tale a 9-6 lead.
 They would add an insurance run in the sixth to win this contest 10-6.

-For Sherbrooke, Keisuke Takikawa started and allowed five runs -- two earned -- on five hits.
+For Sherbrooke, Keisuke Takikawa started and allowed five runs — two earned — on five hits.
 He walked one and struck out five in collecting a no decision.
-Cedric Caron follwed to the mound and toss one inning allowing four runs on four hits while walking one and striking out one in taking the loss.
+Cedric Caron followed and tossed one inning, allowing four runs on four hits while walking one and striking out one in taking the loss.
 Jose Lalancette tossed the final inning allowing one run (earned) on one hit while walking one and striking out two.